2 Asian American women stabbed in San Francisco attack - WTMJ

-SAN FRANCISCO (AP) — Police arrested a man who they say is suspected of stabbing two Asian American women without warning Tuesday afternoon in San Francisco’s Mid-Market area.
+SAN FRANCISCO (AP) — Police arrested a man who they said is suspected of stabbing two Asian American women without warning Tuesday afternoon in San Francisco’s Mid-Market neighborhood.

-Officers were sent to 4th and Stockton streets shortly before 5 p.m. and found the wounded women, who were taken to a hospital.
-There was no immediate word on their conditions.
+Officers sent to the scene shortly before 5 p.m. found the wounded women, who were taken to a hospital.
+There was no immediate word on the condition of the women, who were 65 and 85.

 A 54-year-old San Francisco man was arrested on suspicion of committing the attack several hours later, police told the station.